NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-drift.svg

-The plots show JS-distance calculated between the chunk of interest and the reference data for each feature.
+The plots show JS-distance calculated between the chunk and the reference data for each feature.
 For `AGEP` and `RELP` one can see a mild shift starting around one-third of the analysis period and a high peak that likely corresponds to performance drop.
 Around the same time a similar peak can be notice for `SCHL`.
 Let's check whether the shift